Vitalii978/Vitalii978/README.md

 ## 🚀 Projects

  👥 **Team Projects (Team Lead)**
- ###  [Psychologists.Services](https://psychologists-service-eight.vercel.app) - • JS • React 18 • Firebase 10 • Yup  • React Router 6 • CSS
-Psychologists.Services is a platform that connects people with professional psychologists.
-Users can browse psychologists, filter them by various criteria, save favorites, and book appointments.
-Role: Frontend Developer..

-###  [campervan_hire](https://campervan-hire.vercel.app) - Next.js • Node.js • REST API
-This website is developed for the TravelTrucks camper rental service.
-The application enables users to search, filter, and book motorhomes with detailed information about each vehicle.
-Role: Frontend Developer.

 ### **🛒 [Clothica Shop](https://clothica-front.vercel.app) - Next.js • Node.js • REST API**
 Development of a website for selling fashionable clothing.
 In a team project, was responsible for creating the authentication system, Style component, and order processing.
 Implemented form validation and adaptive interface, ensuring proper display on all types of devices.
 Role: Frontend Developer..